 Bacterial vaginosis is an overgrowth of several bacteria that normally exist in the vagina.
 In the past, bacterial vaginosis was called nonspecific vaginitis, Gardnerella vaginitis, Haemophilus vaginitis, Corynebacterium vaginitis, and anaerobic vaginosis.
-Bacterial vaginosis is generally not thought to be a sexually transmitted infection (STI), because it occurs in women who are not sexually active.
-We include it here because it is more common in women who are sexually active and because the symptoms of bacterial vaginosis can be similar to the symptoms of other STIs.
+Bacterial vaginosis is generally not thought to be a sexually transmitted infection (STI), because it occurs in people who are and are not sexually active.
+We include it here because it is more common in people with vaginas who are sexually active and because the symptoms of bacterial vaginosis can be similar to the symptoms of other STIs.

 What causes it?

 The exact cause of bacterial vaginosis is unknown.
 There could be a variety of causes.
 No single organism causes it.
 It is a condition in which the natural balance of organisms found in the vagina changes.
 The healthy vagina normally contains a variety of bacteria.
 One kind of bacteria, known as lactobacillus, is particularly important.
 Lactobacilli keep the vagina slightly acidic to help reduce the growth of potentially harmful organisms.
 People who have bacterial vaginosis lose this protection and have both a large increase in the number of potentially harmful bacteria and a large decrease in the numbers of normal, protective lactobacilli in their vagina.
 This change in numbers and kinds of bacteria is believed to be the cause of bacterial vaginosis.